 There is a very noticeable difference when students work on a teacher’s proposed project versus one where the students take ownership.
 Student-powered projects have a better completion rate, the product is more interesting, and more effort is voluntarily exerted.
 By designing a school around students’ creative ideas, we also cultivate leadership, collaboration, confidence, and all of the skills that are increasingly valued by society.
 The cost is less rote memorization, less compliant behaviour, more questioning, decreased efficiency, etc. None of which has to be seen as a problem.

-Our belief is that our students will be able to make their own failure/success in the future because they are practicing right now.
+We believe that our students will be able to make their own failure/success in the future because they are practising right now.

 At Inquiry Hub, we make a big deal about our student-powered projects.
 Most ideas turn out better in practice when students take the lead and teachers play a different role than in a traditional classroom.
 The students own the project and they have their own reasons for completing it (beyond getting a grade).

 Take, for example, the video created by students to start our 2018 open house.
 John Sarte, a teacher, consulted on the project and acquired necessary equipment, but then left the students to do everything else.
 The students working on it developed the concept, drawing upon various sources in popular culture and previous projects by their peers.
 Fixing their minds upon a spoken word poem mixed with an original song, one student wrote a few experimental lines to start, then the rest worked to expand, improve, and develop those lyrics into four verses.
 Two other students worked together to create the musical composition of the piece, one writing and performing the refrain, the other writing and arranging the instrumentation.
 Two more choreographed and performed short dances to each chorus.
 Students spent more than thirty hours filming all the segments and recording the spoken word and sung-through lyrics.
 Finally, they mixed the track and edited the video together.